 - The college is financially strong, with a steady enrollment.

-- The new controller will have the opportunity to evaluate current technology and consider adoption of new resources in this area to streamline complex processes.
+- The controller will have the opportunity to evaluate current technology and consider the adoption of new resources in this area to streamline complex processes.

-- The new controller will be required to stay current in knowledge of federal audit requirements and tax obligations for non-profits and higher education.
+- The controller must stay current in knowledge of federal audit requirements and tax obligations for non-profits and higher education.

 - The campus is supportive and respectful of the role of the controller.